What even is a Summit (Platinum) Consulting Partner?

 Salesforce creates cloud products but depends on its extensive network of partners for technical implementation and customization.
 In turn, the partner network encourages Salesforce usage and adoption which contributes to ACV (Annual Contract Values) for Salesforce.

-What does it take to become a Summit (Platinum) Partner?
+What does it take to become Salesforce Summit Partners?

 Salesforce partnership program has four tiers – Base, Crest, Ridge, Summit.
 These tiers are assigned under a strict evaluation bar for quality.